NDT specialist optimizing asset integrity

-Cybernetix leverages thermal stress experts and best-in-class R&D equipment to offer a wide range of services.
+At Cybernetix we leverage thermal stress experts and best-in-class R&D equipment to offer a wide range of services.

 Electromagnetic non-destructive technologies use electric currents and magnetic fields to observe the electromagnetic response of tested materials.
 They are used to detect and measure faults, thickness, electrical conductivity, and bond and weld integrity.

 These advanced techniques require no coupling medium, and they don't even need to be in contact with the surface scanned.
 Defects can be located and evaluated in a way that is easily repeatable, making it possible to produce records that are long-lasting and open to analysis over time.
 The use of computerized systems for data acquisition and analysis makes results interpretation highly reliable.

 We offer strong know-how in developing and qualifying these methods.
 We have particular expertise in designing complete systems for underwater inspection.